Chapter 8: Department of Bioengineering

 BIOE 238.
 Medicinal Chemistry and Drug Design I

 Small molecule medicines are coming back!
 In two seminal courses, principles of medicinal chemistry will be discussed in detail, as well as the related drug designs.
 Medicines and their designs in the following categories will be studied in the part I: Acid-Base disorders; antihistamines; anticholinergics; anti-inflammation (NSAIDs and Glucocorticoids).
 The contents of the course are offered at the same level as in pharmacy schools.
-Students are encouraged to have strong background in biology, organic chemistry and physiology.
+Students are encouraged to have a strong background in biology, organic chemistry and physiology.
 Also listed as BIOE 138.
 Prerequisites: BIOE 22 (or BIOL 1C) and CHEM 31.
 (2 units)

 BIOE 239.
 Medicinal Chemistry and Drug Design II

-This is the part II of the seminal courses – Medicinal Chemistry and Drug Design.
+This is part II of the seminal courses – Medicinal Chemistry and Drug Design.
 Students will study the principles of medical chemistry in detail, as well as the pharmacology for drug design.
 Medicines and their design will be studied in the following categories: Non-steroidal anti-inflammatory drugs (NSAIDs), Glucocorticoids, Thyroid and Thyroid Drugs, Estrogens and Progestins.
 On top of the understanding of the principles of drugs, the sequel will be concluded with the “rules” of drug discovery and clinical therapy.
 Also listed as BIOE 139.
 Prerequisites: BIOE 22 (or BIOL 1C) and CHEM 31.
 (2 units)

 BIOE 245.
 Introductory Biotribology for Orthopedic Implants

 This course will provide an introduction to surface mechanics and tribology as applied to biological systems and medical devices, with a specific focus on orthopedic tissues and implants.
 Students will learn about the mechanisms of friction, lubrication, and wear in tissues and considerations for the design of implants to minimize adverse interactions in vivo while maximizing lifespan.
-Topics will include dry, lubricated, and mixed mode contact and the physiological conditions resulting in each case.
+Topics will include dry, lubricated, and mixed-mode contact and the physiological conditions resulting in each case.
 Class discussions will primarily center around assigned readings of published literature guided by lecture topics.
 Prerequisites: BIOE 240 or BIOE 153, 154, BIOE 21 (or BIOL 1B).
 (2 units)

 BIOE 249.
 Topics in Bioengineering